Conservative authors fight back against Drag Queen Story Hour

 As you Grow

 In 2022, Christian actor Kirk Cameron wrote the book ‘As You Grow‘ to help kids navigate their childhood with values, faith, respect, and godly morals.
 However, it was rejected by at least 50 public libraries, while the DQSH is welcomed.

 The first to cave in was the Indianapolis Public Library.
 Cameron rebuked them in a letter and said they appeared to be excluding him “based upon skin color and religious beliefs.”

-The library reversed its stand and over 2,500 people packed into the library to hear Kirk Cameron.
+The library reversed its stand, and over 2,500 people packed it to hear Cameron.